 It is believed by people that praying in Asakusa on 10 July is worth praying 46000 days (Shiman-rokusen-nichi in Japanese.)
-It was kind of folk religion and visiting Sensoji-Temple on 10 July became popular.
-So people gathered too early on 9 July.
+It was kind of a folk religion and visiting Sensoji Temple on 10 July became very popular.
+So excited people gathered too early on 9 July.

-The history and origins are from normal people, so there is not a fixed story.
-In conclusion, wishes for happiness mixed several folk beliefs.
+The history and origins are from common people, not a government authority or something like that, so there is not a fixed story.
+People’s wishes for happiness mixed several folk beliefs.

 cf: estimates of exchange rate